 - Single Property Websites – starting at $50 per site

 - Virtual Staging – anywhere from $50 to $200 per room depending on your market

 - 3D Virtual Tours – anywhere from $50 to $200 depending on your market

 - Real Estate Video – anywhere from $50 to $5,000 depending on the listing and video requirements

 It’s a fact, the real estate industry has and will continue to change after COVID-19.
 Once real estate agents and home sellers and buyers begin to recognize that fact, there’s no doubt that they’ll be moving more of their marketing online.

-For real estate photographers, it’s easier than ever to use the services of companies like PhotoUp who offer a full suite of services.
+For real estate photographers, it’s easier than ever to use the services of companies like PhotoUp which offer a full suite of services.
 PhotoUp offers everything from real estate photo editing to virtual staging and single property websites, all wrapped up into a single platform built specifically for real estate photographers.

-Let PhotoUp help you become a one-stop shop for digital real estate marketing and help save your clients time and money in the process.
+Let PhotoUp help you become a one-stop-shop for digital real estate marketing and help save your clients time and money in the process.